 A largely unexplored area containing the central and western Pacific (CWP) seamounts is targeted for deep-sea, cobalt-rich, manganese crust mining.
-The nearest marine reserve, Papahanaumokuakea Marine National Monument, to these seamounts is also the world’s most isolated chain of islands, and a main feature of the Hawaiian Ridge.
+The nearest marine reserve to these seamounts, Papahanaumokuakea Marine National Monument, is also the world’s most isolated chain of islands, and a main feature of the Hawaiian Ridge.
 Consisting of seamounts, atolls, islands and reefs on the northern Pacific Ocean’s seafloor, the Hawaiian Ridge is dominated by deep-sea octocorals.
 Necker Ridge is a 600 km-long feature constructed of a series of stacked, thick (200–400 m) volcanic flows, and is the primary feature connecting the Hawaiian Ridge to the CWP.
 A preliminary survey of Necker Ridge revealed that undersea life is not consistent along this line: crinoids dominate areas in the southern end, but octocorals are more common across the north.
 Researchers guess that the cause could be due to environmental parameters or differences in larval supply, but they are not sure why the difference is occurring.

 Bridge or Barrier?

 Led by Dr. Amy Baco-Taylor from Florida State University, the science team will aim to gain insight into CWP seamount lifeforms and distribution, while examining the role of Necker Ridge as a stepping-stone (or blockade) to other parts of the Pacific.
 They will gather imagery and samples of the seafloor biology while exploring Necker Ridge and nearby structures of the Northwestern Hawaiian Islands and the CWP.